fsevents/fsevents/README.md

 - v1.2.8 supports node 6+
 - v1.2.7 supports node 4+

+## Troubleshooting

+- I'm getting `EBADPLATFORM` `Unsupported platform for fsevents` error.
+- It's fine, nothing is broken. fsevents is macos-only.
+Other platforms are skipped.
+If you want to hide this warning, report a bug to NPM bugtracker asking them to hide ebadplatform warnings by default.

 ## License

 The MIT License Copyright (C) 2010-2020 by Philipp Dunkel, Ben Noordhuis, Elan Shankar, Paul Miller — see LICENSE file.